chinmaytodankar/RoboconCRCE/README.md

 autobot_piston.step has the model of our MR2 bot design using pistons and timing belts for each leg.

-CAM_follower.step has model of our MR2 bot alternate design based on cam follower mechanism.
+autobot_cam_follower.step has model of our MR2 bot alternate design based on cam follower mechanism.